SFDR

 As an investment advisor to AIFM of Financial Products, FEV takes sustainability risks into account when advising the AIFM on investments.
 Sustainability risks are currently taken into account as part of the standard due diligence and risk assessment processes.

 According to the SFDR, „sustainability risk“ means an environmental, social or governance event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of the investment.
 Sustainability risks, such as advancing climate change, can lead to negative effects on the assets of the Financial Products or their portfolio companies.
 With regard to climate change, there are in particular actual physical risks (e.g. extreme weather events) and transformation risks (e.g. costs for restructuring the energy system).
 In the area of good corporate governance and with regard to social characteristics, there are risks relating to the reputation of the portfolio companies or possible claims for damages, for example.
 Corresponding political and regulatory measures can also lead to considerable costs and a reduction in assets.
-If sustainability risks materialize, this can lead to a significant reduction in the net asset value of the financial products and thus severely impair the return.
+If sustainability risks materialise, this can lead to a significant reduction in the net asset value of the financial products and thus severely impair the return.

-As part of the pre-selection (due diligence) of potential investments to be recommended, FEV assesses whether they fulfil selected environmental, social and corporate governance criteria.
+As part of the pre-selection (due diligence) of potential investments to be recommended, FEV assesses whether they fulfill selected environmental, social and corporate governance criteria.
 For the purposes of this review, the following tools are usually used by FEV: (i) ESG screening questions, (ii) ESG Due Diligence Questionnaire and (iii) consulting of external sector-specific experts.
 The result of the analysis is taken into account for every potential investment by the AIFMs advised by FEV as part of a risk-oriented materiality analysis and is incorporated into the investment recommendation of FEV.
 The relevant ESG criteria are also continuously monitored during the holding period and are taken into account in the exit recommendation.

 III.
 Transparency of remuneration policies in relation to the integration of sustainability risks (Article 5 SFDR)